dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

   **output_filename**
     * The name of the output file
     * **NOTE**: save with .data extension if this is to be used for plotting using METplotpy
+    * If reformatting is run successively without removing an existing output file of the same name, the existing file will be overwritten.

   **log_filename**
     * The name of the log file